Hair Transplants in Canada: Complete Patient Guide (2026)

 1. What is a hair transplant?

-A hair transplant is a medical procedure that moves hair follicles from a donor area, usually the back or sides of the head, to areas experiencing thinning or baldness.
-It is commonly used to restore hair on the scalp but can also address eyebrow or facial hair loss.
+A hair transplant is a medical procedure that relocates healthy hair follicles from a donor area—typically the back or sides of the scalp—to areas affected by thinning or baldness.
+The goal is to create natural-looking, permanent hair growth using your own hair.

 2. How do hair transplants work?